DAOD 3014-0, Fuels and Lubricants

 2. contributes to operational effectiveness;

-3. minimizes cost and materiel loss;
+3. minimizes cost and materiel losses;

 4. mitigates environmental impact; and

-5. complies with legislative requirements.
+5. complies with requirements under applicable laws.

 Policy Statement